MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 Semantic index enhances the features of Microsoft 365 that allow you to find relevant content based on keywords, personal preferences, and social connections.
 It does this by creating vectorized indices.
 A vector is a numerical representation of a word, image pixel, or other data point.
 The vector is arranged or mapped with close numbers placed in proximity to one another to represent similarity.
 Vectors are stored in multi-dimensional spaces where semantically similar data points are clustered together in the vector space, enabling Microsoft 365 to handle a broader set of search queries beyond “exact match."

-What this means practically is that Microsoft 365 services like Copilot for Microsoft 365 can understand relationships between different forms of words (for example, tech, technology, technologies; USA, U.S.A, United States, United States of America; dog, cat, pet), and naturally capture synonyms to expand the amount of searchable information, including the intent of sentences, snippets, documents, and meetings.
-It also identifies related assets to your query or sample content.
+In practical terms, this means that Microsoft 365 services such as Copilot for Microsoft 365 can:

+- Understand relationships between different forms of words (for example, tech, technology, technologies; USA, U.S.A, United States, United States of America; dog, cat, pet).
+- Capture synonyms to expand the amount of searchable information, including the intent of sentences, snippets, documents, and meetings.
+- Identify related assets to your query or sample content.

 The following graphic uses text (instead of numbers used by vectorized indices) to show an example of similarity between data points: